0xLuks/pyeh/README.md

 # pyeh :snake:

-pyeh is a collection of python scripts.
+pyeh is a collection of scripts for python language learning in ethical hacking.

 ## Network